|

 How Do I Choose A Data Recovery Company?

-Answer:
+Our Answer:

 Because full service, first-tier data recovery firms such as MicroCom have seemingly high cost rates for their services, the industry appears quite lucrative to entrepreneurs seeking to gain market share by means of undercutting pricing of the existing competition.
 Compare this with the idea of seeking low cost medical help for your spouse or child; in conceivable cases it may be quite necessary to do this, but if another option is available and the value warrants it, seek truly qualified assistance.